Richard Philip Oliver: Early life

 He was the eldest surviving son of Isabella Sarah (née Newman) Oliver and Silver Oliver of Castle Oliver in County Limerick.
 His father sat in the Irish House of Commons for County Limerick.

 His paternal grandparents were Jane Katherine (née Silver) Oliver and Robert Oliver, who also sat in the Irish House of Commons.

 Career

 He served as High Sheriff of Yorkshire in 1816.

 Gascoigne lived at Parlington Hall in Yorkshire for 33 years.
 During his time there, he completed several improvements, including construction of the Dark Arch built between 1813 and 1814, a tunnel of around 80 yards in a sweeping curve along the line of Parlington Lane, as well as the Light Arch.
 He invested in the agricultural interests at Parlington, developing mineral assets on the estate, particularly coal mining.
 Gascoigne also established a racing team there.
-He won (along with Thomas Foley, 3rd Baron Foley) the St Ledger in 1811 with Soothsayer, and again in 1824 (with Lord Kelburne) with a famous horse called Jerry before retiring from the turf around 1835.
+He won (along with Thomas Foley, 3rd Baron Foley) the St Leger in 1811 with Soothsayer, and again in 1824 (with Lord Kelburne) with a famous horse called Jerry before retiring from the turf around 1835.